lucia-auth/lucia/documentation/docs/09_changelog/index.md

 Sep.
 9, 2022

--   `authenticateUser` throws an error if the user's password was hashed using the old algorithm (pre-v0.8.0)
+-   `authenticateUse()` throws an error if the user's password was hashed using the old algorithm (pre-v0.8.0)

 ## 0.8.2